tonysm/rich-text-laravel/README.md

 })->name('attachments.store');
 ```

 In this example, the image will be stored in the `uploads` disk inside the `trix-attachments/` folder, and the URL to that file will be returned in the `image_url` property.
 That image will be stored in the Trix content as a remote image.
 This is only a simplified version of doing image uploads.
-Another way would be to use something like the [Media Library](https://spatie.be/docs/laravel-medialibrary/v9/introduction) package from spatie and [customizing the Media model](https://spatie.be/docs/laravel-medialibrary/v9/advanced-usage/using-your-own-model) and make it an attachable too.
+Another way would be to use something like the [Media Library](https://spatie.be/docs/laravel-medialibrary/v9/introduction) package from Spatie and [customizing the Media model](https://spatie.be/docs/laravel-medialibrary/v9/advanced-usage/using-your-own-model) and make it an attachable too.
 This way, the Media model would have its own SGID and you would set that attribute in the attachment as well, like so:

 ```php
 attachment.setAttributes({